odudex/krux/docs/getting-started/entropy.en.md

 ## Why Does Krux Say the Entropy of My Fifty Dice Rolls Does Not Contain 128 Bits of Entropy?
-This question, frequently raised in Krux chat groups, raised the need to clarify the concepts and tools used by Krux to help the user to detect possible issues in mnemonic creation procedure.
-Tools and in Krux were designed to help the user understand the concepts involved in the process, presenting statistics and indicators, encouraging user to do experiments and evaluate results, and this way learn about best practices in key generation.
-Below we will dive deeper in entropy concepts to better support users in the fundamental requirement for sovereign selfcustody, which is to build up knowledge.
+This question, frequently raised in Krux chat groups, highlights the need to clarify the concepts and tools used by Krux to help users detect possible issues in the mnemonic creation procedure.
+Tools in Krux were designed to help users understand the concepts involved in the process, present statistics and indicators, and encourage users to experiment and evaluate results.
+This way, users learn about best practices in key generation.
+Below, we will dive deeper into entropy concepts to better support users in the fundamental requirement for sovereign self-custody, which is to build up knowledge.

 ## Entropy in Dice Rolls

 Rolling dice and collecting the resulting values can be an effective method for generating cryptographic keys due to the inherent randomness and unpredictability of each roll.
 Each roll of a die produces a random number within a specific range, and when multiple rolls are combined, they create a sequence that is difficult to predict or reproduce.
-This sequence, can be used to generate cryptographic keys that are robust against attacks.
+This sequence can be used to generate cryptographic keys that are robust against attacks.
 By ensuring that the dice rolls are conducted in a controlled and secure environment, and by using a sufficient number of rolls to achieve the desired level of randomness, one can create cryptographic keys that are highly secure and resistant to brute-force attacks or other forms of cryptanalysis.

 ### Entropy Definitions